H3AR7B3A7/ContactManagerBackend/README.md

 # Content Manager

-This is the backend for a content manager application.
+This is the backend for a simple contact manager application, with JWT authentication.
 The front-end can be found [here](https://github.com/H3AR7B3A7/EarlyAngularProjects/tree/master/contacts).

 ---